TrashRaiders/garbage-collector/README.md

 - The latest [Node.js LTS](https://nodejs.org/de/download/) version
 - [Yarn v1.x](https://classic.yarnpkg.com/lang/en/)

 Download and install Node.js.
-Then you can simply call `npm i -g yarn expo-cli`.
-This will install and add both `yarn` and `expo-cli` to your PATH.
+Then you can simply call `npm i -g yarn`.
+This will install and add `yarn` to your PATH.

 After these tools installed successfully, run `yarn` from the project root to install all required npm dependencies.